Have your say

 Many people in our community wish to have a say about issues that may affect them and their local area.

-Community engagement, or consultation, lets us get a better understanding of the range of community opinions about an issue.
+Community engagement, or consultation, lets us get a better idea of the views of the community.
 We can then use this feedback to inform, influence and enhance our decision making.

-Visit Have Your Say Tea Tree Gully to view our current engagement opportunities and to register for our online community.
+Visit Have Your Say Tea Tree Gully to view our current engagement opportunities.
+We welcome all City of Tea Tree Gully residents to register for our online community.

 Have Your Say Tea Tree Gully